• Skip to main content

 Cornbread dressing is the dish I look forward to most each Thanksgiving and this crawfish dressing is one of my favorite ways to have it.
 If you love Southern Cajun flavors, you're about to fall in love with this ultimate comfort food side dish!

 For more comforting Thanksgiving recipes, check out our Southern sweet potato casserole, herby pumpkin dinner rolls, and Southern chicken and dressing!
+Also check out this epic list of 35+ Southern Thanksgiving Side Dishes.

 Table of Contents